SirMik3/Mafia/README.md

 - g++ Mafia.cpp -o Mafia
 - ./Mafia

-if you have a laptop:
+if you have a laptop/computer:

 run
 - git@github.com:SirMik3/Mafia.git